ceapowell/Surrogate-Modelling/README.md

 ## Reproducing Kernel Hilbert Spaces

 It has been suggested that the RKHS framework might offer a unified way to describe and understand several types of surrogate modelling techniques.
-Discus ......
+Discuss ......

 - [Reproducing Kernel Hilbert Spaces for Parametric Partial Differential Equations](http://epubs.siam.org/doi/10.1137/15M1026870), Michael Griebel & Christian Rieger